 The International Trade Commission (ITC) is a critical forum for those seeking to protect their intellectual property rights, particularly patent claims, against unfair imports.
-As overseas manufacturing has increased and injunctive relief from the federal courts has become more difficult to obtain as a result of the Supreme Court's eBay decision, ITC exclusion orders to ban infringing imports have become a more attractive option for some plaintiffs who can show the existence of a domestic industry for the products at issue.
-Similarly, the federal courts' willingness, unlike the ITC, to stay and defer to pending Inter Partes Review proceedings before the USPTO Patent and Trial and Appeal Board has made the accelerated decision-making of the ITC a more attractive alternative to slower district court proceedings.
-The time period from the institution of the complaint to an administrative hearing (akin to a trial) by an Administrative Law Judge (ALJ) is typically only 7-9 months and final determination by the Commission (and any exclusion order), usually comes in 16-18 months, as opposed to the 2-3 years to trial in many district courts.
+As overseas manufacturing has increased and injunctive relief from the federal courts has become more difficult to obtain as a result of the Supreme Court's eBay decision, ITC exclusion orders to ban infringing imports have become a more attractive option for some patent owners who can show the existence of a domestic industry for the products at issue.
+Similarly, the federal courts' willingness, unlike the ITC, to stay and defer to pending Inter Partes Review proceedings before the U.S. Patent and Trademark Office (USPTO) Patent and Trial and Appeal Board has made the accelerated decisionmaking of the ITC a more attractive alternative to slower district court proceedings.
+The time period from the institution of the complaint to an administrative hearing (akin to a trial) by an Administrative Law Judge (ALJ) is typically only seven to nine months, and final determination by the Commission (and any exclusion order), usually comes in 16 to 18 months, as opposed to the two to three years to trial in many district courts.
 Finally, the America Invents Act's joinder rules are not an issue in Section 337 investigations, as the target of the investigation is the article being imported, with the manufacturer, distributors, downstream users, and/or importers being named, essentially, to defend against exclusion of the imported article.
-While the ITC has adopted a number of common procedures, ALJs have individual rules of practice, some of which can differ significantly.
+While the ITC has adopted a number of common procedures, ALIs have individual rules of practice, some of which can differ significantly.

-The Sedona Conference's Working Group 10 (WG10), therefore, wanted to develop principles and best practices specific to International Trade Commission Section 337 Investigations to parallel the extensive set of commentary chapters that WG10 has published for patent litigation in the federal courts.
+The Sedona Conference's Working Group 10 (WG10) presents here principles and best practices specific to ITC Section 337 Investigations to parallel the extensive set of commentary chapters that WG10 has published for patent litigation in the federal courts.
+The public comment version of this commentary was published in February 2018, and is updated in this final May 2019 version, to reflect the ITC's June 2018 amendments to its Rules governing Section 337 investigations.